 Moreover, laws and regulations apply to installment payments, which we propose to customers as part of our CB4X payment plan, as these are considered to be loans under French and European law.
 In France, Law No. 2010-737 of 1 July 2010 on consumer credit reform, which transposes Regulation 2008/48/CE of the European Parliament and of the Council of 23 April 2008 ("Regulation 2008/48/CE"), imposes publicity and pre-contractual information requirements for customers who want to benefit from installment payments.
 Currently, loans of less than €200 and loans with a duration of less than three months for which the interest charges fall below a certain threshold are excluded from the scope of this law.
-The European co-legislators have reached a political agreement in December 2022 to modify Regulation 2008/48/CE and the proposed changes may affect the installment payments we offer to our customers.
-The proposed changes include, among others, imposing an assessment of creditworthiness for customers on the basis of their financial and economic situation, which could mean, for example, that customers may have to give proof of income to benefit from installment payments.
-If a new regulation were to replace Regulation 2008/48/CE, installment payments may become more cumbersome and less attractive to our customers, which could in turn affect our operating results.
+Directive 2023/2225 on credit agreements for consumers and repealing Directive 2008/48/EC has been published the 18th of October 2023, which will be applied in 2026.
+Depending on transposition in national law, changes may affect the installment payments we offer to our customers.
+The changes include, among others, imposing an assessment of creditworthiness for customers on the basis of their financial and economic situation, which could mean, for example, a systematic consultation of "FICP" files (National File of Personal Loan Repayment Incidents) or that customers may have to give proof of income to benefit from installment payments.
+As an indirect we may have to strengthen clients KYC.
+Depending on the transposition in national law, installment payments may become more cumbersome and less attractive to our customers, which could in turn affect our operating results.